 Howard is critical of her methodological study in "that her historical framework was unsatisfactory and too simplistic.
 Some developments she associated with the seventeenth century (such as the 'masculinisation' of professions like midwifery, and the removal of most production from the domestic environment) properly belong to the later 18th century or even later.
 She equated 'capitalism' with 'industrialism,' but the former undoubtedly preceded the latter by some centuries.
 Further, subsistence household economies were already extremely rare by the 17th century".

-Howard also believes that Clark's had a "pessimistic view of modernisation.”
-Which goes to a certain extent?
-Clark is correct in her attack on the worst excesses of capitalism, but her alternative is to mitigate the worst parts of capitalism.
+To conclude, Howard believes that Clark's had a "pessimistic view of modernisation" which to a certain extent she did but she is correct in her attack on the worst excesses of capitalism, her alternative was to mitigate the worst parts of capitalism.
 The book is well worth reading and should be on any serious students reading list.